-Where the Youth Offending Team is involved, the YOT case manager will be expected to contribute to the statutory assessment.
-YOT staff may have also completed or contributed to an Early Help Record.
+Where the Youth Justice Service is involved, the YJS case manager will be expected to contribute to the statutory assessment.
 All specific youth justice assessments will take account of any statutory assessments and plans in place for the young person.

-Youth Offending Teams carry out assessments for young people in a range of circumstances: young people at risk of offending (i.e. prevention services), triage and diversion, out of court disposals (e.g. Youth Cautions) and statutory interventions.
-The main framework for the assessment of young people in the youth justice system is AssetPlus.
-AssetPlus is an assessment and planning framework approved by the Youth Justice Board and mandated by National Standards 2013.
+Youth Justice Teams carry out assessments for young people in a range of circumstances: young people at risk of offending (i.e. prevention services), triage and diversion, out of court disposals (e.g. Youth Cautions) and statutory interventions.
+The main framework for the assessment of young people in the youth justice system is AssetPlus and more recently PDAT a child first approach towards assessment for those children on Out of Court disposals.
+AssetPlus is an assessment and planning framework approved by the Youth Justice Board and mandated by National Standards 2023.
 AssetPlus provides a framework for practitioners to analyse the young person's offending and anti-social behaviour and identify factors or circumstances which may contribute to similar behaviour in future.
 AssetPlus places a focus on identifying strengths and factors which may help or hinder the process of desistance.
 The information gathered from AssetPlus is used to inform court reports and help formulate plans of intervention to address needs, safety and wellbeing and future offending, including harm to others.